Women in Turkey: Crime against women

 Because Turkey does not keep official statistics on femicide and does not release any regular data about murders of women, most of the statistics comes from human rights NGOs which jointly try to collect the data.

 In March 2018, Turkish police launched the "Women Emergency Assistance Notification System" (KADES) app for women to report cases of domestic violence and seek assistance faster.
 In November 2018, the Turkish Interior Minister Süleyman Soylu said that the app has been downloaded by over 353,000 people.
 The murders of women in Turkey increased from 66 in 2002 to 953 in the first seven months of 2009.
 In the Eastern and Southeastern Anatolia regions in particular, women face domestic violence, forced marriages, and honor killings. Şefkat-Der, a Turkish non-governmental organization, has suggested granting licensed, tax-free guns to women as a way to combat domestic violence.
-On 8 March 2017, a mob illegally entered the Istanbul Bilgi University campus and attacked students celebrating International Women’s Day, also, students mentioned that they had been threatened on Twitter before the incident.
+On 8 March 2017, a mob illegally entered the Istanbul Bilgi University campus and attacked students celebrating International Women's Day, also, students mentioned that they had been threatened on Twitter before the incident.
 Between 2002 and 2009, the murder rate of women skyrocketed by 1,400 percent.
 On 2010, the Turkish anti-violence group Mor Cati created a video attempted to raise awareness of violence toward women in a public way.
 The group placed large posters of women jumping for joy, their arms and legs splayed out beyond the frame's borders, all around Istanbul.
 The text next to the women reads, "I want to live in freedom."
 The organization then set up hidden video cameras, which purport to show male passersby kicking and ripping off the cutouts' arms and legs.
-On 2013 about 28,000 women were assaulted, according to official figures.
+In 2013, about 28,000 women were assaulted, according to official figures.
 Of those, more than 214 were murdered, monitors say, normally by husbands or lovers.